Bruno-Vdr/vssg/README.md

 ![Terminal](Doc/pictures/show.png "The show command from blog's directory.")

-### 3) Insert a push into a given topic.
+### 4) Insert a push into a given topic.

 To insert a push in a specific Topic, just move (cd) into the Topic directory.
 To retrieve the topic hashed name just perform a "vssg show" (see above).
-The pushes are provided through text files (format specified later).
-These files are typically grabbed from a location specified by the VSSG_PUSH_DIR, setup via export VSSG_PUSH_DIR="Absolute dir path".
+The pushes (articles) are provided through text files (format specified later).
+These files are typically grabbed from a location specified by the VSSG_PUSH_DIR, setup via the bash command : export VSSG_PUSH_DIR="Absolute dir path".
+This is done to avoid giving a full path to the push command but rather a filename.

+To start, you can set your VSSG_PUSH_DIR to point to vssg/tests_files/VSSG_Push and use tests Push.

+All images in push are taken from a directory pointed by the environment variable VSSG_IMG_PUSH_DIR.
+You should put your pictures there and mention them from your push file, with the name of the file, without path.

+To start, you can set your VSSG_IMG_PUSH_DIR to point to vssg/tests_files/VSSG_Img and use these images.

 Environment variable used by vssg can be shown with "vssg env" command.